vibhor-pandey/react-native-checkbox/README.md

 ![demo](/demo.gif)

+### Note: The checked picture in GIF is Zoomed In more than Uncheked.
+So igonre it

 ## Usage

 I'm going to refer to the `react-native-checkbox` Component as `Checkbox`.
 You can name it whatever you like when importing it.